 There are a host of restaurants and bars dotted along the marina, while Spinola bay in St. Julians is the picture perfect setting to enjoy the local Pastizzi.

-As a responsible travel insurer we always recommend you check for the latest Foreign Office advice before visiting any country, the latest FCO advice for Malta can be found here.
+As a responsible travel insurer we always recommend you check for the latest Foreign, Commonwealth & Development Office advice before visiting any country.
+Read the latest FCDO advice for Malta.